TMiebach/Getting-and-Cleaning-Data---Course-assigment/CodeBook.md

 '-XYZ' is used to denote 3-axial signals in the X, Y and Z directions.

 tBodyAcc-XYZ

 tGravityAcc-XYZ

 tBodyAccJerk-XYZ

 tBodyGyro-XYZ

 tBodyGyroJerk-XYZ

 tBodyAccMag

 tGravityAccMag

 tBodyAccJerkMag

 tBodyGyroMag

 tBodyGyroJerkMag

 fBodyAcc-XYZ

 fBodyAccJerk-XYZ

 fBodyGyro-XYZ

 fBodyAccMag

 fBodyAccJerkMag

 fBodyGyroMag

 fBodyGyroJerkMag

 The set of variables that were estimated from these signals are:

 mean(): Mean value

 std(): Standard deviation

 From the total of 10299 observation contained in the original data set, the mean of the data for each combination of subject and activity was calculated and saved in the tidy dataset

-## Variable naming
+## Variable Naming
 The variable naming of the original data set was largely preserved with the following notable modifications:

 * Features are named as described above, e.g. tBodyAcc is the accelrator signal for the body movement in the temporal domain
 * Function performed on the data are the next part of the data name.
 The "mean()" and "std()" description used in the orignal data set were translated into "main_fct" and "std_fct" as "(" or ")" are not valid symbols in column names.
 * The last part of the name respresents the coordinate (-X, -Y  or -Z) if applicable
 * Dashes "-" used in the orignal dataset were replace with underscores "_"
-* as an illustrative example, the orignal feature name "tGravityAcc-mean()-X" was converted to "tGravityAcc_mean_fct_X"
+* As an illustrative example, the orignal feature name "tGravityAcc-mean()-X" was converts to "tGravityAcc_mean_fct_X"